AI Burnout: When Keeping Up Leaves You Running on Empty

 🤝 The Honest Conversation

 Regularly check in with trusted people — friends, family, a therapist — about how you're really doing with AI pressure.
 Burnout grows in isolation.
 When you say "I'm fine" reflexively, pause and ask yourself if that's true.
+Some people in the grip of burnout find themselves turning to AI chatbots for emotional support — our guide on AI companion dependency explores why this can deepen the problem rather than solve it.
 For strategies on maintaining your overall wellbeing, explore our healthy AI relationship guide.

 🧘 The Non-Digital Identity

 Cultivate at least one area of your life that has nothing to do with technology.
 A sport, a craft, time in nature, cooking, music — anything that reminds you that your worth isn't defined by your relationship with AI.
 The more of your identity you invest in tech, the more vulnerable you are to tech-induced burnout.
+If burnout has already started causing conflict in your relationships, addressing that damage is part of recovery too.
 Our mindfulness guide can help you develop present-moment awareness beyond screens.

 Frequently Asked Questions About AI Burnout